Free Products

 Why did my cookies burn on the bottom?

 Your oven may run too hot, or the baking pan was too dark.
+Baking directly on a metal pan without parchment paper or a silicon mat removes a protective layer, allowing the base to scorch.

 Tip: Use a light-colored baking sheet and bake in the middle rack.
 Or you can also line the pan with parchment paper or a silicon mat.